adamjanicki2/vercel-mern-skeleton/README.md

 1. From the root of the project, run `npm run dev` to start both the Express server and the React frontend.
 When you make changes to any files, your app will automatically update for you, so no need to rerun this command.
 2. Open [http://localhost:3000](http://localhost:3000) to view the skeleton in the browser.
 You should see a spinning donut!
 3. Open [http://localhost:8000/api/](http://localhost:8000/api/) to test the express server.
-You should see a JSON object with a message: `{message: "Hello World"}`
+You should see a JSON object with a message: `{message: "Hello world"}`

 ## What to change in the skeleton to make it your own